-What is this traffic light graph in a systematic literature review?
+What is the traffic light graph for a systematic literature review?

 In this graph, each row represents a study and each column represents one type of bias.
 The color represents the reviewer’s conclusion about the risk of each type of bias in each study.

 Red means a high risk of bias, yellow means an unclear risk of bias, and green means a low risk of bias.

 For example, the researcher who created this example graph concluded that in the 2012 study (lead author Lane), there was a low risk of selection bias, reporting bias, and attrition bias (green), but a high risk of detection bias (red).
 The researcher could not arrive at a definite conclusion regarding the risk of performance bias, so the notation shows unclear risk (orange/yellow).

 When you write a systematic review, this graph is simply a visual representation of your evaluation of the risk of each bias in each study you reviewed.
 Instead of writing all that information in many words in the text or in a table, this simple graph gives a quick picture of your conclusions using three colors.
 It is a useful tool for telling the reader your assessment of each study you reviewed.

 Four actions you should take before you begin your systematic review

 - Decide what types of bias you will evaluate in the studies that you include in the review.

 - Decide how you’ll quantify the risk of bias.